-- 4. That the Division of Emergency Management is hereby authorized to order the evacuation of those portions of the county whose people and property are in imminent or existing danger as a result of the emergency at the Chemical Plant and the chemical release.
-Should such action become necessary, the evacuation orders shall have the force and effect of state law. - 5.
-That the Florida Division of Emergency Management is hereby authorized to direct the use of any State and county facility, including public schools, to ensure the proper reception, sheltering, and care of evacuees. - 6.
-That State agencies and the Florida National Guard, as coordinated by the Florida Division of Emergency Management, shall provide mission support by furnishing resources and support personnel to alleviate threat to life and property resulting from the state of emergency at the \\\\\ Chemical Plant. - 7.
-That all affected toll facilities are hereby ordered to suspend the collection of toll charges until such time as the Governor or his Authorized Representative designates this as no longer necessary. - 8.
-That \\\\\\\ is hereby appointed the Governor's Authorized Representative for the county and the area(s) within the vulnerable zone surrounding the \\\\\ Chemical Plant. - 9.
-In the event of \\\\\\ absence, \\\\\\ shall act as the Governor's Authorized Representative. - 10.
-This Executive Order shall remain in effect for a period of thirty days unless otherwise rescinded.

-IN TESTIMONY WHEREOF, I have here set my hand and caused the Great Seal of the State of Florida to be affixed at Tallahassee, the Capitol, this \\\\\ day of \\\\\, 2016.
+4. evacuation of those portions of the county whose people and property are in imminent or existing danger as a result of the emergency at the Chemical Plant and the chemical release.
+Should such action become necessary, the evacuation orders shall have the force and effect of state law.
+5. That the Florida Division of Emergency Management is hereby authorized to direct the use of any State and county facility, including public schools, to ensure the proper reception, sheltering, and care of evacuees.
+6. That State agencies and the Florida National Guard, as coordinated by the Florida Division of Emergency Management, shall provide mission support by furnishing resources and support personnel to alleviate threat to life and property resulting from the state of emergency at the Chemical Plant.
+7. That all affected toll facilities are hereby ordered to suspend the collection of toll charges until such time as the Governor or his Authorized Representative designates this as no longer necessary.
+8. That is hereby appointed the Governor's Authorized Representative for the county and the area(s) within the vulnerable zone surrounding the Chemical Plant.
+9. In the event of absence, shall act as the Governor's Authorized Representative.
+10. This Executive Order shall remain in effect for a period of thirty days unless otherwise rescinded.
+TIMONY WHEREOF, I have here set my hand and caused the Great Seal of the State of to be affixed at Tallahassee, the Capitol, this day of, 2016.
+(SEAL) /s/GOVERNOR ATTEST Γ: /s/ SECRETARY OF STATE

-(SEAL)